jonathanhogg/flitter/docs/canvas3d.md

 `color=` *R*`;`*G*`;`*B*
 : Specifies the albedo color of dielectrics or the base reflectivity of metals.
-It defaults to `0;0;0`.
+The canvas default is `0;0;0`.
 These values would not normally be greater than `1`, but there is no limit defined and so models can reflect more light than falls on them for special-effect purposes.

 `ior=` *IOR*
 : Specifies the index-of-refraction of the material surface.
 This alters how light is scattered off the surface.
-The default is `1.5`, which is a reasonable value for most solid materials.
+The canvas default is `1.5`, which is a reasonable value for most solid materials.
+The scene “air” has a value of 1 for the purposes of PBR calculations.

 `roughness=` `0`…`1`
 : Specifies the roughness of the material, where `0` is a perfectly shiny surface and `1` is completely matt.
 In practice, roughness values below about
 $0.25$ will result in *very* bright reflections.
+The canvas default is `1`.

 `ao=` `0`…`1`
 : Specifies an ambient occlusion level for the material.
 Ambient lights will be multiplied by this value when being applied.
 This is really only useful when this property is [texture mapped](#texture-mapping), where it allows for parts of a model to be occluded.
+The canvas default is `1`.

 `emissive=` *R*`;`*G*`;`*B*
 : Specifies an amount of color that this object emits.
 This does *not* make the model into a [light](#lights), it only affects how the surface of the model is rendered.
 These values may be greater than `1`, and this is not an uncommon thing to do if tone-mapping or bloom-filtering is in use.
+The canvas default is `0;0;0`.

 `transparency=` `0`…`1`
-: Specifies how transparent this material is, with `0` (the default) being not transparent at all and `1` meaning fully transparent. **Flitter** does **not** support refraction, so objects will not appear realistically "glassy".
+: Specifies how transparent this material is, with `0` being not transparent at all and `1` meaning fully transparent. **Flitter** does **not** support refraction, so objects will not appear realistically "glassy".
 Any transparency value greater than `0` will affect the [model render order](#instance-ordering).
 Transparency applies only to diffuse light scattered from the surface, emissive lighting and specular reflections will be calculated as normal.
+The canvas default is `0`.

 `translucency=` *TRANSLUCENCY*
 : Specifies how translucent this material is as a distance (in the world coordinate system) over which half of the light falling on the back faces of the object will pass through it.
-The default is `0`, meaning no translucency.
+The canvas default is `0`, meaning no translucency.
 At low levels of translucency, light will be scattered and will glow through the edges/thin-parts of objects.
 At higher levels of translucency light will be scattered less and the object will become increasingly transparent.
 Setting this to non-zero both affects the [model render order](#instance-ordering) and forces